rust-lang/book/src/ch17-01-futures-and-syntax.md

 allows Rust to avoid running async code until it’s actually needed.

 > Note: This is different from the behavior we saw in the previous chapter when
-> using `thread::spawn` in the [Creating a New Thread with
+> using `thread::spawn` in [Creating a New Thread with
-> spawn][thread-spawn]<!--ignore--> section, where the closure we passed to
+> spawn][thread-spawn]<!--ignore-->, where the closure we passed to another
-> another thread started running immediately.
-It’s also different from how many
+> thread started running immediately.
+It’s also different from how many other
-> other languages approach async.
+> languages approach async.
 But it’s important for Rust, and we’ll see why
 > later.

 Once we have `response_text`, we can parse it into an instance of the `Html`